mhi595/ums-arsip/README.md

-# Arsip Storage for Django
+# UMS Arsip for Django

-`arsip-storage` is a Django storage backend and custom `FileField` designed to integrate seamlessly with the **ARSIP API** used for uploading, updating, and retrieving stored files.
+`ums-arsip` is a Django storage backend and custom `FileField` designed to integrate seamlessly with the **ARSIP API UMS** used for uploading, updating, and retrieving stored files.

 This package provides: